hung-phan/generator-rails-react-browserify/README.md

 ## Application template

+I define all my javascript module in 'app/assets/sources', which will be compiled into 'app/assets/javascript/build' folder later.

 ### package.json

 Manage development dependencies for javascript with incremental rebuilding for each module.
 Turn ES6+ code into vanilla ES5